TAKING A GOOD LOOK AT LOUISVILLE SLUGGER WOOD BATS

 OUR OVERALL OPINION

 This article should have convinced you that wooden bats definitely still have a place in the baseball bat marketplace.
-Until major league baseball allows composite and metal alloy bats to be used, wooden bats are here to stay (baseball purists think allowing bats other than wooden ones would skew the record books and wipe out years of baseball history).
+Until major league baseball allows composite and metal alloy bats to be used, wooden bats are here to stay (baseball purists think to allow bats other than wooden ones would skew the record books and wipe out years of baseball history).
 That fact alone means that anyone that has ambitions of playing professional baseball should own and become familiar with using a wooden bat.
 With that being said, if you are looking to purchase a wooden bat there is no stronger name in the industry than Louisville Slugger wood bats.